 1. Risk: passing away

-A restitution clause applies at BeFrank.
-If an employee passes away before they reach their retirement date, 100% of the accrued pension capital becomes available to the surviving dependants.
+Under the Pensions Act.
+If an employee passes away before they reach their retirement date, the accrued pension capital becomes available to the surviving dependants.
+We call this a restitution clause.

 The employee’s partner and/or their children under the age of 27 (or in some cases: 21 or 30) can use this to purchase an additional partner’s pension and/or orphan’s pension.
 This pension is in addition to the insured risk covered by the surviving dependants’ pension.